apioo/psx/doc/concept/data.rst

 ----------

 PSX integrates the JMS serializer library to serialize arbitrary objects.
-This is useful if you use i.e. an ORM like doctrine where you have objects which contain fields which you want expose per API.
+This is useful if you use i.e. a ORM like doctrine where you have objects which contain fields which you want expose per API.
 Here an example how you could use the serializer